OpenInstitute/OpenDuka/README.md

 Installation
 ============

+Install CodeIgnighter.
+Download it at https://github.com/EllisLab/CodeIgniter and follow installation documentation.

-Download the files to a folder.
+Download OpenDuka files to the CodIgniter instance folder.

-Change the config.php in the config folder to reflect the web instance you are running.
+Edit the config.php in the application/config folder to reflect the web instance you are running.

 Upload and reconstruct the database from the openduka_alpha.sql file.

+Edit the database.php in the application/config folder to reflect the database instance you are running.

 License
 =======